 2. If discovery result indicates the UE-to-UE Relay supports Direct Relay service authentication and authorization, the 5G ProSe Source UE sends a Direct Communication Request (DCR) that contains Relay Service Code (RSC) of the 5G ProSe UE-to-UE Relay service and Authorization token of 5G ProSe Source UE which is retrieved from step 0, and also the Key_Est_Info used for direct authentication and key establishment.
 Protection of Authorization token and RSC in DCR can be done in a similar way as described in TS 33.503 [6].

-Editor's Note: The details regarding the ciphering algorithm for the token are FFS.

-Editor's Note: The need for authorization token is FFS".

-3. Direct Auth and Key Establish procedure as specified in TS 33.536 [9] is performed.
+NOTE 1: The details regarding the ciphering algorithm for the token are not addressed in the present document.NOTE 2: The need for authorization token is not addressed in the present document.3.
+Direct Auth and Key Establish procedure as specified in TS 33.536 [9] is performed.

 4. The 5G ProSe UE-to-UE Relay uses the public key provided by the network to verify the token of the 5G ProSe Source UE that the 5G ProSe Source UE is authorized to get the UE-to-UE relay service.